NickTopis/Integrating-Motion-From-Human-Hand-to-Robotic-Movement/README.md

 ---

-# 📜 License
+# License

 Copyright © Nikolaos Topis.
 All Rights Reserved.

-This repository is published for educational and portfolio purposes.
+This repository is published for educational, research, and portfolio purposes.

-See the **LICENSE** file for details.
+For complete licensing information, please refer to the **[LICENSE](LICENSE)** file.